Laremy Tunsil: College career

 At Ole Miss in 2013, Tunsil played every game, starting all but four games—Vanderbilt, Southeast Missouri State, Alabama, and Auburn.
 He was one of only two true freshmen serving as his team's full-time starting left tackle, the other being Virginia Tech's Jonathan McLaughlin.
 Tunsil had his first start against Texas, competing against Longhorns defensive end Jackson Jeffcoat, who finished the game with only three tackles and no sacks.
 Following the Rebels' 34–24 victory over SEC West rival Arkansas, Tunsil was named SEC Offensive Lineman of the Week, after helping the offense piling up 531 total yards and a near-school record 428 passing yards.
 Tunsil earned SEC All-Freshman honors by the league's coaches, and first-team Freshman All-American honors by The Sporting News, after allowing only one sack throughout his freshman season.

-As a sophomore, started at the left tackle position in all 11 games that he played in, only missing the Auburn and Presbyterian games due to a partially torn bicep.
+As a sophomore, Tunsil started at left tackle in all 11 games that he played in, only missing the Auburn and Presbyterian games due to a partially torn bicep.
 Tunsil was back in the starting line-up for the Peach Bowl, but fractured his fibula in the first half when quarterback Bo Wallace fell on the back of his right leg.
 After the season, Tunsil was named All-SEC by the Associated Press.

 In June 2015, before his junior season, Tunsil was accused by his stepfather, Lindsey Miller, of having accepted improper benefits from sports agents.
 Coach Hugh Freeze decided to bench Tunsil for the season-opener against Tennessee–Martin on September 5, as a "precautionary measure".
 Tunsil was suspended by the NCAA and missed the first seven games of the season.
 He was reinstated before the #15 Texas A&M game on October 24.
 His matchup with defensive end Myles Garrett, who entered the game with 8 1/2 quarterback sacks, was highly anticipated.
 According to analysts Tunsil emerged as "the big winner", not giving up a sack and helping the Rebels to a 23–3 upset win over the Aggies.
 Having missed the first half of the season, Tunsil was not selected to any All-American team despite solid performance.
 During the Sugar Bowl game against Oklahoma State, Tunsil had a two-yard rushing touchdown as time expired in the first half.
 Ole Miss won the Sugar Bowl, 48–20.